Yandex Search MCP Server

 Getting API Key

 To use this MCP server, you need to be a customer of Yandex Search API.
-You need a Yandex Search API key:
+Also you need a Yandex Search API key and folder id:

 How to use Yandex Search MCP Remotely (recommended)